-Watch the video on how to calculate a chi square p value Excel.
-Or, read the step-by-step article below.
+Watch the video on how to calculate a chi square p value in Excel.

 P-values are used in hypothesis testing to help you figure out if your results are significant or not.
 A significant result is one where you reject the null hypothesis.
 In hypothesis testing, you’re really asking two questions:

 - What do the results tell me about a population?

 - What is the strength of those results?

 A p-value is a number between 0 and 1, but it’s easier to think about them as percentages (i.e. a p-value of 0.05 is 5%).
 Small p-values (generally under 5%) usually lead you to reject the null hypothesis.

 Calculate the chi square p value Excel: Steps

 Step 1: Calculate your expected value.
 The expected value in chi-square is found by dividing your counts (the number of responses or data items) by the number of categories.
 There are twelve categories (zodiac signs) in the question, so:

 29 + 24 + 22 + 19 + 21 + 18 + 19 + 20 + 23 + 18 + 20 + 23 = 256